dat-ecosystem-archive/datasilo/README.md

 2. convert to JBOD/EXFAT and turn off Drive Sleep
 3. plug into linux

+The next phase uses `parted` to remove the existing JBOD/ExFAT partitions on the new drive and create an ext4 partition.
+First we'll find out what the block device name is (usually `/dev/sda` or `/dev/sdb`, `/dev/sd1`, `/dev/sd2`, or the like), then we'll remove the existing partitions.

 ```
 lsblk # to view drives and get the /dev/sd<num> entries
 sudo parted /dev/sd<num>